Great Barrier Reef Tour Cairns, the Best way to see the Reef

 - Buffet lunch with an assortment of fresh salads

-- Cheese and fruit platter with complimentary wine on return journey
+- Cheese and fruit platter with complimentary wine on the return journey

 - Flotation aids for anyone who finds them necessary